KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     his/her application would be rejected.
 Credit history will help tremendous in getting loan application approved.

--   There are 3 different types of property area, semiurban has the highest approval rate (77%), followed by urban at 68%, and lastly semi-urban at 62%.
+-   There are 3 different types of property area, semi-urban has the highest approval rate (77%), followed by urban at 68%, and lastly semi-urban at 62%.

--   Self-employment would not affect the success rate of loan approval.
+-   Self-employment would not have relation with loan approval.

 ``` r
 # Set up dataframe